 - As a more serious consequence, to pay the credit not fully attended with the liquidation of the bankrupt company (either totally or partially) with all their personal assets, i.e. to assume bankruptcy deficit.

 Considering the liability regime to which the directors/legal representatives of capital companies are subject to in insolvency situations, it is essential that their actions are governed at all times by the utmost diligence and always seeking to satisfy the social interest.

-If you require legal advice on how to apply for bankruptcy in Spain, do not hesitate to contact us.
+If you require legal advice on how to apply for bankruptcy in Spain,

 This article is not considered as legal advice